boriskriger/Publications/README.md

 Kriger, B. (2026).
 Light nuclei catalogue: Structural assignments of ¹H through ²⁸Si in the isotopological framework.
 ResearchGate. https://doi.org/10.13140/RG.2.2.12861.22248

 Kriger, B. (2026, May).
 Nucleosynthesis as topological cascade: From primordial baryogenesis through the iron peak to the actinide cutoff.
 ResearchGate. https://doi.org/10.13140/RG.2.2.17527.38562

+Kriger, B. (2026).
+Predictions and falsifications: The empirical accountability of the σ-programme in Volume V—A falsifiability catalogue.
+ResearchGate. https://doi.org/10.13140/RG.2.2.35051.71202

+Kriger, B. (2026).
+The structural identification of cosmology with topological closure.
+ResearchGate. https://doi.org/10.13140/RG.2.2.21629.93923

+Kriger, B. (2026).
+Lambda as a cosmic-scale sigma-shift.
+ResearchGate. https://doi.org/10.13140/RG.2.2.28340.82568

 ### Links